'13 Reasons Why' Season 4 Review: Netflix Mystery Drama Worries About The Future

 Remember 13 Reasons Why?
 Remember the ”controversial” first season when people were only talking about its graphic content rather than artistic output?
 Before wrapping up the series with this new fourth season, last year they happened to release an absolute disgrace to the art form, season 3, after a very mediocre second.
 Three is still possibly the worst season of television I’ve watched in my life so going to the last one I just kept motivating myself thinking ”well it can’t get any worse”.
 Thank heavens it didn’t.
 Don’t get me wrong, it still struggles from the after effects of the last one but at least this time the actors get a chance to try something new.

 As said, most members of the main cast can exit this show with dignity.
 Notably Brandon Flynn (as Justin), who really stepped up during the second season, carries his scenes to his best ability which makes you hope that he gets a proper chance in a similar viewership-level but more age appropriate role soon.
 Dylan Minnette (Clay) and Alisha Boe (Jessica) also succeed well enough.
 Visually the show still looks solid but there isn’t anything as interesting going on as the first season’s transitions and flashbacks.
 The series finale turned out to be the only decent episode as it managed to reflect a lot on the source material and the formed relationships.
 After these things we can get to the muddiness of it all.
-I could genuinely write an essay about the downfall of 13 Reasons Why but that would require a lot more words than I tend to write so ask me about it if you see me (hah).
+One could genuinely write an essay about the downfall of 13 Reasons Why but that would require a lot more words than I tend to write.

 Smileys: Brandon Flynn

 Better than the third but that’s a low bar anyway.
 The writers didn’t have a story beyond the one and a half seasons.